cjmason375/AI-in-Manufacturing-TU/README.md

 The BrickML device was developed in conjuction between Edge Impulse and Reloc to make be quickly implemented and make ML more accessible.
 It is a plug-and-play ML tool ...

 ## *Gathering and Sorting Data*

+### ***Example Project***

-For this guide, the steps to creating a ML model will be stepped through an example of creating a supervised learning model capable of classifying 3 labeled shapes (add more later)...
+For this guide, steps will be provided to create an example ML model capable of classifying 3 labeled shapes using a device's accelerometer data.
+With the device, you will be able to draw out the shape, and the model will be able to predict what shape it suspects is being drawn.

+(add more later)...

 ### Step 1: *Create the model*